Google Maps is the most popular navigation app in the world. There are 5.3 million websites using Google Maps data right now.

 These are good tools that will give you powerful insights into your local citations profile.

 They can also help you correct errors you find.
 Remember, every citation needs to be identical.
-All of them need to match your Google My Business listing citation.
+All of them need to match your Google Business Profile listing citation.
 This is the best way to get the most juice from these citations.

 But, let us warn you this is a time-consuming process.
 Especially if you’re talking about correcting errors.
 For this type of work, it is 100% worth it to outsource the task.